rpietro/planout_edx/planout_edx.md

 <!-- Just to make sure I understand, this initial randmization arm will receive regular slide/video/exercise based course?
 To be compared with other types of courses?
 If so, it is no very clear for me.
 It is no clear of what the first arm will be composed by, or what kind of regular based teaching we are cloning (Joao) -->
 <!-- not sure this is relevant here since we are talking about the platform and not a specific trial. but also not sure i understood the comment haha
 2. Once the initial arm is completed and tested, this arm is cloned.
 This clone will then be modified to include whatever course features the instructor might want to test.
 For example, videos and slides could be modified to include a different instructional strategy, the interface could be changed to test a different type of environment, a new wiki could be included to test a more interactive environment eliciting discussions, among others.
 From a trial design perspective, instructors are not advised to change any exercises representing the outcomes variables of the study since that would violate the assumption that all subjects will have the same evaluation criteria, but the system will not prevent them from doing so in case of a semi-experimental or some other non-experimental exploratory design.
-3. Once one or more intervention arms are derived from the original one, then a [Planout](http://facebook.github.io/planout/docs/getting-started.html) script will be written directly in [JSON (JavaScript Object Notation)](http://www.json.org/) format.
+3. Once one or more intervention arms are derived from the original one, then a [PlanOut](http://facebook.github.io/planOut/docs/getting-started.html) script will be written directly in [JSON (JavaScript Object Notation)](http://www.json.org/) format.
 Given that the platform is highly technical, at this point we do not envision most instructors programming direcly in JSON, but instead discussing the design with a methodologist and a programmer for implementation and testing.
 Future releases of this software could include a graphical interface, thus creating an [Agile Development environment](http://agilemanifesto.org/) that allows for the progressive inclusion of application features rather than fully loading them upfront without frequent interaction with instructors.
 Add a reference to Agile Development (Joao)
-4. The interface between Planout and Open edX will be created using [xblock](https://github.com/edx/XBlock), an API (Application Programming Environment).
-The integration between Planout and Open edX will occur by allowing Planout to direct the following online trial features:
+4. The interface between PlanOut and Open edX will be created using [xblock](https://github.com/edx/XBlock), an API (Application Programming Environment).
+The integration between PlanOut and Open edX will occur by allowing PlanOut to direct the following online trial features:
     * Defining which pages will render the course
-    * Pbtaining user ids and mapping them between Open edX and Planout
+    * Pbtaining user ids and mapping them between Open edX and PlanOut
-    * Connecting an Anchoring Experiment object, which is the internal identification for experiments in Planout for a given user id.
-The Anchoring Experiment will contain all the design specifications using the Planout Language, including details about factors such as design type, randomization proportion, randomization arms, among any other factors pre-defined by the Planout language.
-For a full, detailed description of Planout please visit its [official page](http://facebook.github.io/planout/index.html) or its [main article](https://www.facebook.com/download/255785951270811/planout.pdf).
+    * Connecting an Anchoring Experiment object, which is the internal identification for experiments in PlanOut for a given user id.
+The Anchoring Experiment will contain all the design specifications using the PlanOut Language, including details about factors such as design type, randomization proportion, randomization arms, among any other factors pre-defined by the PlanOut language.
+For a full, detailed description of PlanOut please visit its [official page](http://facebook.github.io/planOut/index.html) or its [main article](https://www.facebook.com/download/255785951270811/planOut.pdf).
-    * Connecting the results of the exercises defined as outcome variables by the instructor to the Planout Anchoring Experiment where the fields representing the outcome variables are defined
+    * Connecting the results of the exercises defined as outcome variables by the instructor to the PlanOut Anchoring Experiment where the fields representing the outcome variables are defined
     * Testing the logging outcomes to ensure that all participant actions and respective outcomes are being appropriately logged

  -->